 In a 1992 editorial published in the Christian Index, Albert Mohler (who previously served as vice chairman of FOTF’s board of directors) wrote that “Southern Baptists no longer have the false comfort” of regarding homosexuality “as someone else’s problem.
 The moral and theological integrity of our denomination is at stake, at every level.”54

-With this declaration, Mohler, now president of Southern Baptist Theological Seminary (SBTS) in Louisville, Kentucky, positioned himself as an early leader in the SBC’s anti-LGBTQ crusade.
+With this declaration, Mohler, now president of Southern Baptist Theological Seminary (SBTS) in Louisville, KY, positioned himself as an early leader in the SBC’s anti-LGBTQ crusade.
 In the subsequent decades, he has continued to write, preach, and aggressively campaign against LGBTQ people.
 Of the various topics covered on his website—which features a personal blog, regular commentary, and recordings from his two different radio programs—homosexuality is second only to theology in the list of categories, with nearly 400 different entries.55

 In response to LGBTQ activist and writer Matthew Vines’ controversial 2014 book, God and the Gay Christian: The Biblical Case in Support of Same-Sex Relationships, which made a case for LGBTQ equality from a Christian perspective, Mohler organized a formal response in the form of a free e-book titled God and the Gay Christian?
 A Response to Matthew Vines.56 Four other SBTS professors contributed to the text, including Denny Burk.